hiero-ledger/hiero-sdk-go/tck/README.md

 go run cmd/server.go
 ```

-This will start the server on port **80**.
+This will start the server on port **8054**.
 You can change the port by setting the `TCK_PORT` environment variable or by adding a .env file with the same variable.

 Once started, your TCK server will be up and running! 🚦

 # Start all TCK tests with Docker 🐳

-This guide will help you set up and start the TCK server, local node and run all TCK tests using Docker.
-Follow these steps to ensure all dependencies are installed and the server runs smoothly.
+This section covers setting up and running TCK tests using Docker.

 ## Prerequisites